NCAS-CMS/cf-python/docs/source/performance.rst

 **Lazy operations**
 -------------------

-In general, all `cf` operations (such as reading from disk, regridding, collapsing, subspacing, arithmetic, etc.) are lazy, meaning that an operation is not actually performed until the result is actually inspected, for instance by creating a plot of the data or writing the data to disk.
+In general, all `cf` operations are lazy (such as reading from disk, regridding, collapsing, subspacing, arithmetic, etc.), meaning that an operation is not actually performed until the result is actually inspected, for instance by creating a plot of the data, writing the data to disk, or printing the array values.
 When multiple operations are applied one after another, none of the operations are computed until the result of final one is requested.

-When the result of stack of lazy operations is computed, it is not saved in memory, so if the operations subsequently re-computed then the calculations are repeated.
-However, a construct's `~cf.Field.persist` method can be used force the result to be retained in memory for fast access.
+When the result of a stack of lazy operations is computed it is not cached, so if the operations are subsequently re-computed then the calculations are repeated.
+However, a construct's `~cf.Field.persist` method can be used force the result to be retained in memory for fast future access.

 Some notable cases where non-lazy computation occurs are:

-* **Aggregation**

-  When two or more field or domain constructs are aggregated to form a single construct, either by `cf.read` or `cf.aggregate`, the data arrays of some metadata constructs (coordinates, cell measures, etc.) must be compared to ascertain if the aggregation is possible.

-..

 * **Regridding**